longhorn/longhorn/enhancements/20230807-backingimage-backup-support.md

         BackupBackingImageStateUnknown    = BackupBackingImageState("Unknown")
     )
     ```
+    - Field `Spec.UserCreated` indicates whether this Backup is created by user to create the backup in backupstore or it is synced from backupstrore.
-    - Field `Spec.ManagerAddress` indicates the address of the backing-image-manager running BackingImage backup.
+    - Field `Status.ManagerAddress` indicates the address of the backing-image-manager running BackingImage backup.
     - Field `Status.Checksum` records the checksum of the BackingImage.
 Users may create a new BackingImage with the same name but different content after deleting an old one or there is another BackingImage with the same name in another cluster.
 To avoid the confliction, we use checksum to check if they are the same.
     - If cluster already has the `BackingImage` with the same name as in the backup store, we still create the `BackupBackingImage` CR.
 User can use the checksum to check if they are the same.
 Therefore we don't use `UUID` across cluster since user might already prepare the same BackingImage with the same name and content in another cluster.